-At present, all iDevices running current iOS 9 and iOS 10 versions work properly with “Use Computed Brightness” off.
+At present, all iDevices running iOS 9.3 or later versions work properly with “Use Computed Brightness” off.

 Cine Meter II turns your iPhone®, iPod touch®, or iPad® into a reflected light meter, an RGB waveform monitor, and a false-color picture monitor.
 Cine Meter II works on any iDevice with a camera running iOS 6 or higher.
 It expands the original Cine Meter app with several added features:

 - Cinematographer-oriented controls let you set shutter angle, ND filter compensation, and arbitrary filter factors, while Still Photo Mode hides shutter angles and frame rates for stills-friendly metering.

 - Use the front-facing camera for "lightmeter selfies" – use yourself as the model when lighting a set (not available on iPhone 3GS).